publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1185.md

     1994—Subsec. (b).
 [Pub.
 L. 103–416][/us/pl/103/416] inserted “United States” after “valid”.

     1978—Subsec. (a).
 [Pub.
-L. 95–426, § 707(a)][/us/pl/95/426/s707/a], substituted provision that the enumerated acts would, unless otherwise ordered by the President, be deemed unlawful for provisions declaring it unlawful when the United States is at war or during a proclaimed national emergency, or, as to aliens, when there exists a state of war between two or more states and the President finds that the interests of the United States require restrictions to be imposed upon departure of persons from and their entry into the United States.
+L. 95–426][/us/pl/95/426], § 707(a), substituted provision that the enumerated acts would, unless otherwise ordered by the President, be deemed unlawful for provisions declaring it unlawful when the United States is at war or during a proclaimed national emergency, or, as to aliens, when there exists a state of war between two or more states and the President finds that the interests of the United States require restrictions to be imposed upon departure of persons from and their entry into the United States.

     Subsec. (b).
 [Pub.
-L. 95–426, § 707(b)][/us/pl/95/426/s707/b], substituted provisions prohibiting departure or entry except as otherwise provided by the President and subject to such limitations and exceptions as he may authorize or prescribe, for provisions prohibiting such departure or entry after proclamation of a national emergency has been made, published and in force.
+L. 95–426][/us/pl/95/426], § 707(b), substituted provisions prohibiting departure or entry except as otherwise provided by the President and subject to such limitations and exceptions as he may authorize or prescribe, for provisions prohibiting such departure or entry after proclamation of a national emergency has been made, published and in force.

     Subsec. (c).
 [Pub.
-L. 95–426, § 707(d)][/us/pl/95/426/s707/d], redesignated subsec. (d) as (c).
+L. 95–426][/us/pl/95/426], § 707(d), redesignated subsec. (d) as (c).
 Former subsec. (c), which provided for penalties for violation of this section, was struck out.

     Subsec. (d).
 [Pub.
-L. 95–426, § 707(d)][/us/pl/95/426/s707/d], redesignated subsec. (e) as (d).
+L. 95–426][/us/pl/95/426], § 707(d), redesignated subsec. (e) as (d).
 Former subsec. (d) redesignated (c).

     Subsec. (e).
 [Pub.
-L. 95–426, § 707(c)][/us/pl/95/426/s707/c], (d), redesignated subsec. (f) as (e) and struck out “proclamation,” before “rule” in two places.
+L. 95–426][/us/pl/95/426], § 707(c), (d), redesignated subsec. (f) as (e) and struck out “proclamation,” before “rule” in two places.
 Former subsec. (e) redesignated (d).

     Subsecs. (f), (g).
 [Pub.
-L. 95–426, § 707(d)][/us/pl/95/426/s707/d], redesignated subsec. (g) as (f).
+L. 95–426][/us/pl/95/426], § 707(d), redesignated subsec. (g) as (f).
 Former (f) redesignated (e).

  __Effective Date of 1994 Amendment__

 [Pub.
-L. 103–416, title II, § 204(b)][/us/pl/103/416/s204/b], Oct.
+L. 103–416, title II][/us/pl/103/416/tII], § 204(b), Oct.
 25, 1994, [108 Stat.
 4311][/us/stat/108/4311], provided that:

 > “The amendment made by subsection (a) \[amending this section\] shall apply to departures and entries (and attempts thereof) occurring on or after the date of enactment of this Act \[Oct.
 25, 1994\].”